MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/New-Event.md

 }
 ```

-This sample function uses the **New-Event** cmdlet to raise an event in response to another event.
+This sample function uses the `New-Event` cmdlet to raise an event in response to another event.
+The
-The command uses the Register-ObjectEvent cmdlet to subscribe to the Windows Management Instrumentation (WMI) event that is raised when a new process is created.
+command uses the `Register-ObjectEvent` cmdlet to subscribe to the Windows Management
+Instrumentation (WMI) event that is raised when a new process is created.
+The command uses the
-The command uses the *Action* parameter of the cmdlet to call the **New-Event** cmdlet, which creates the new event.
+**Action** parameter of the cmdlet to call the `New-Event` cmdlet, which creates the new event.

-Because the events that **New-Event** raises are automatically added to the Windows PowerShellevent queue, you do not need to register for that event.
+Because the events that `New-Event` raises are automatically added to the PowerShell event queue,
+you do not need to register for that event.

 ## PARAMETERS

 ### -EventArguments

 Specifies an object that contains options for the event.

 ```yaml